thegreenwebfoundation/co2.js/README.md

    - `dist/cjs` - A CommonJS compatible build.
    - `dist/esm` - An ES Modules compatible build.
    - `dist/iife` - An Immediately Invoked Function Expression (IIFE) version of the library.

+## Using CO2.js in TypeScript projects

+Type definitions for CO2.js are published in the DefinitelyTyped project, and are available on NPM at `@types/tgwf__co2`.

+If you want to use type definitions in your project, they should be installed as a devDependency.

+`npm install --dev @types/tgwf__co2`

 ## Marginal and average emissions intensity data